arsal95/Moving-LEDs-using-VHDL/README.md

 * Btnc stops the rotation action.
 * R_pulse signal is used to define the speed of the rotation in this case on every 3 third rising edge of clock r-pulse value is HIGH, means LEDs move their position on every third rising edge of clock.

 Thank you for visiting my account.
-I wish you a good day! :)
+I wish you a good day! :relaxed: